-- Better models of human motor control - Guidance cues through overlay technology, library with expert procedure execution samples - Semi-autonomous prosthetic reaching, grasping and manipulation - Interfaces for exploiting the vast knowledge resources that are available online (object model repositories and know-how instructions) - Afferent/natural feedback in prosthetics
+- Better models of human motor control

+- Guidance cues through overlay technology, library with expert procedure execution samples

+- Semi-autonomous prosthetic grasping

+- Afferent/natural feedback in prosthetics

-- Standardized methods such as Wizard-of-OZ to verify target functionality with end users before starting new hardware and software developments - Use of existing research platforms to verify functionality before building dedicated assistive device - Design concept to adjust robot hardware and functionality to individual user requirements - Methods to create functional robot design, i.e. visual appearance that mirrors the robot's abilities
+- Standardized methods such as Wizard-of-OZ to verify target functionality with end users before starting new hardware and software developments - Use of existing research platforms to verify functionality before building dedicated assistive device - Design concept to adjust robot hardware and functionality to individual user requirements

+Methods to create functional robot design, i.e. visual appearance that mirrors the robot's abilities
-- Specific design methodologies for sterilise-able and safe surgical robots - Intra-corporeal robotic system design methods - Multimodal VR training platforms design and validation methods - Public databases of surgical procedures (images, forces, physiological parameters and other data sources) for requirement distillation. - Guidelines, equipment and algorithms for setting up a Smart OR that gathers all relevant data for requirement distillation or validation.

-- Principled methods for analysis of the workspace, surgical workflow, surgical tasks and surgical skill for requirement distillation. - Reproducible artificial mock-ups that replicate the behaviour of the relevant properties of real organs or body parts for use in requirement distillation, benchmarking and validation.
+- Specific design methodologies for sterilisable and safe surgical robots - Intra-corporeal robotic system design methods - Multimodal VR training platforms design and validation methods - Public databases of surgical procedures (images, forces, physiological parameters and other data sources) for requirement distillation. - Guidelines, equipment and algorithms for setting up a Smart OR that gathers all relevant data for requirement distillation or validation. - Principled methods for analysis of the workspace, surgical workflow, surgical tasks and surgical skill for requirement distillation. - Reproducible artificial mockups that replicate the behaviour of the relevant properties of real organs or body parts for use in requirement distillation, benchmarking and validation.